-- (1) Not more than 60 days after the completion of emission tests conducted under subsection (l) of this section, the owner or operator of such emission unit shall submit a written report of the results of such testing to the commissioner. - (2) Not more than 60 days after the completion of a certification test conducted under the requirements of subsection (m) of this section, the owner or operator of such emission unit shall submit a written report of the results of such testing to the commissioner.
+- (1) Not more than 60 days after the completion of emission tests conducted under subsection (l) of this section, the owner or operator of such emission unit shall submit a written report of the results of such testing to the commissioner. - (2) Not more than 60 days after the completion of a certification test conducted under the requirements of subsection (m) of this section, the owner or operator of such emission unit shall submit a written report of the results of such testing to the commissioner. - (3) The owner or operator of any emission unit that has or is required to have a CEM system for NOx shall submit to the commissioner, on forms provided by the commissioner, written quarterly reports of excess emissions and CEM system malfunctions.
+Such reports shall be submitted to the commissioner on or before January 30, April 30, July 30 and October 30 of each year and shall include:

-- (3) The owner or operator of any emission unit that has or is required to have a CEM system for NOx shall submit to the commissioner, on forms provided by the commissioner, written quarterly reports of excess emissions and CEM system malfunctions.
-Such reports shall be submitted to the commissioner on or before January 30, April 30, July 30 and October 30 and shall include: - (A) All hourly data, in a format acceptable to the commissioner, for the three calendar month period ending the month before the due date of the report; - (B) The date and time of commencement and completion of each period of excess emissions; - (C) The magnitude and suspected cause of the excess emissions; - (D) Actions taken to correct the excess emissions; - (E) The date and time when each malfunction of the CEM system commenced and ended; - (F) Actions taken to correct each malfunction; and - (G) If no excess emissions or CEM system malfunctions occur during a quarter, the owner or operator shall indicate that no excess emissions or malfunctions occurred during the quarter.
+- (A) All daily block average data, in a format acceptable to the commissioner, for the three calendar month period ending the month before the due date of the report; - (B) The date and time of commencement and completion of each period of excess emissions; - (C) The magnitude and suspected cause of the excess emissions; - (D) Actions taken to correct the excess emissions; - (E) The date and time when each malfunction of the CEM system commenced and ended; - (F) Actions taken to correct each malfunction; and - (G) If no excess emissions or CEM system malfunctions occur during a quarter, the owner or operator shall indicate that no excess emissions or malfunctions occurred during the quarter. - (4) Upon written notice, the commissioner may require any owner or operator subject to this section to provide all hourly CEM data, in a format acceptable to the commissioner, for the three calendar month period identified in such written notice.